kdp-lab/MarkLLPCode/README.md

 ```

-After cloning, to fix a small issue with MyBibUtils/src/HitSlimmer.cc, change 'itHit' to 'jitHit' on line 169
+After cloning, to fix a small issue with MyBibUtils/src/HitSlimmer.cc, change 'itHit' to 'jitHit' on line 169, then, while having cvmfs or other environment sourced do:

 ```bash
 cd MyBIBUtils